This page is about meditation and cancer. There is information about

 In visualisation you create specific images in your mind.
 You focus your imagination to create pictures or images for a specific reason, such as to relieve symptoms of cancer or help yourself relax.
 There is detailed information about visualisation in this section.

-A meditation teacher, or a voice on a meditation tape or CD, directs your attention in a specific way.
-It is also called guided imagery or guided visualisation.
-Your meditation teacher, or the voice on the tape or CD, guides your imagination with the aim of relaxing you.
+A teacher, CD or sound file directs your attention in a specific way.
+A voice guides your imagination with the aim of relaxing you.
 This may involve creating an image of a scene in your mind, such as walking through a forest or on a beach, or lying in the cool grass by a beautiful lake.
+You don't have to be able to create a visual image (to "see" anything).
+Just thinking about the images is enough.

 This method involves repeating a specific word or phrase (mantra) given to you by the transcendental meditation teacher.
 It aims to increase your energy and lower your stress level.
 It also helps to develop concentration and focus your mind.